FlyIntFish/Max3Sat/README.md

 ## How to run
 In order to run the application you need to pass two arguments:
   1. Path to the file with its name (e.g. dir1/dir2/input.txt)
-  2. Amount of iterations (more = better, but lasts longer)
+  2. Number of iterations (more = better, but lasts longer)

 ## Input files